 Simon’s Town Penguins

 If you’re interested in seeing some wildlife, a fishing village and naval port called Simon’s Town has a unique alternative to the giraffes, zebras, and buffalo that you are accustomed to on safari.
 The destination is Boulder’s Beach, where a sizable population of African Penguins has taken up residence, using the beach to live and mate.
-The beach is a safe place for them, since this part of the coast is lacking in major predators.
+The beach at Simons Town is a safe place for them since this part of the coast is mostly absent of large predators.
 Small fish make their homes in the bay, and the penguin population has grown tremendously since 1985 thanks to the abundant food supply.
-The penguins are located in a protected area, which is maintained by the Table Mountain National Park.
+The penguins live in a protected area, which is maintained by the Table Mountain National Park.

 Two Oceans Aquarium

 Two Oceans Aquarium is a great way to view the abundance of marine life that is found in the surrounding, sometimes chilly, waters of South Africa.
 The diversity of wildlife found here is fantastic – from the tiny Knysna seahorses to massive sharks, there is awe-inspiring marine life all around.
 The kelp forest exhibit is one of only three living kelp forest displays in the world.
 Giant spider crabs and a touch pool, where you can touch some friendly creatures from the deep, round out the trip.